 Short-term studies in theology in Prague - for Erasmus and non-Erasmus students

 The short-term studies programme is intended primarily for students who are (or have been) studying theology or a related subject at a university or institute of higher education in their own country and who wish to come and study at our Faculty for a year or a semester before returning to complete their studies at home.
 Many of the students on the short-term studies programme come through the EU Erasmus exchange programme, but it is also open to non-Erasmus students.
 Knowledge of Czech is not necessary, because students can choose from a range of courses taught in English and a few in German.
-Students with a sufficient knowledge of Czech can also attend any of the courses taught in Czech on our Master's programme, but it is normally expected that all short-term studies students attend at least one course per semester in English or German.
+Students with a sufficient knowledge of Czech can also attend course taught in Czech, but it is normally expected that all short-term studies students attend at least one course per semester in English or German.
 The short-term studies programme does not lead to the award of any diploma or degree, but students are issued with a transcript of records showing the courses they have successfully completed, and the number of ECTS credits awarded, which will usually be recognised by their home university.

 For Erasmus students

 All information for Erasmus students can be found here.

 For non-Erasmus students

 The short-term studies programme is of course also open to non-Erasmus students if they meet the profile outlined above.